-- Course Week: Our course week will begin on the day that our synchronous meetings take place as indicated on the Schedule of Classes. - Log-in Frequency:

-Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.
-In addition, students must log-in for all scheduled online synchronous meetings.
+- Course Week: Our course week will begin on the day that meetings take place as indicated on the Schedule of Classes. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.